robulouski/voidy-bootstrap/README.rst

 Custom Includes
 ---------------

-The following variables (all optional), if specified, should be set to filenames of appropriate template fragments that will be included at strategic points from the primary templates.
-They will usually override existing sections of content.
+The following settings (all optional), if specified, should be set to filenames of appropriate template fragments that will be included at strategic points from the primary templates.
+They will override or add to existing sections of content.
 All filename paths must be relative to the theme's ``templates/includes`` directory.